 Here’s our guide to women’s 1920s makeup.
 Wearing makeup really took off again after being in the wilderness for some time.
-A lot of new products and brands came onto the market over the decade and items became more affordable.
-The stars of cinema were highly influential on fashion, and magazines offered makeup advice.
+Lots of new skincare products came onto the market throughout the decade and items became more affordable.
+The stars of cinema were highly influential on fashion and magazines offered makeup advice.

 Influences on 1920s Makeup

-While some Victorian and Edwardian women did use makeup, it was used very discreetly however, in order to remain “socially appropriate”.
+While some Victorian and Edwardian women did use makeup, it was used very discreetly to remain “socially appropriate”.
 It wasn’t until the 1920s that makeup came back with a vengeance.

 At the start of the decade, makeup was still on the more cautious side, especially the wearing of lipstick.
 However, by the mid-1920s, makeup was openly worn and applied in public.